Jake Luton

-Jake Luton (born April 11, 1996) is an American football quarterback for the New Orleans Saints of the National Football League (NFL).
-He was selected by the Jacksonville Jaguars in the sixth round of the 2020 NFL Draft.
+Jake Luton (born April 11, 1996) is an American professional football quarterback.
+He was selected by the Jacksonville Jaguars in the sixth round of the 2020 NFL draft.
+He played college football for the Idaho Vandals, Ventura Pirates, and Oregon State Beavers.

-Early years
+Early life

 Born and raised in Marysville, Washington, Luton played football and baseball at Marysville-Pilchuck High school and graduated in 2014.
 He was a two star recruit and committed to the University of Idaho in Moscow.
-At the time, the Vandals were an FBS program in the Sun Belt Conference under second-year head coach Paul Petrino.
+At the time, the Vandals were a Football Bowl Subdivision program in the Sun Belt Conference under second-year head coach Paul Petrino.

 College career

 Idaho

-Redshirted as a true freshman in 2014, Luton played in eight games in 2015, threw for 408 yards, and ran for five touchdowns.
+Luton redshirted as a true freshman in 2014.
+He played in eight games in 2015, throwing for 408 yards, and rushing for five touchdowns.
 In June 2016, he announced his departure from Idaho.

 Ventura College

 Luton transferred to two-year Ventura College in Southern California for his redshirt sophomore season in 2016.
 In eleven games, he threw for 3,551 yards and forty touchdowns.